LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components

 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD

+*Release*: TBD

+* Add support for modifying the items in a picklist
+    * Add ChoosePicklistModal and actions
+    * Add styling (lifted from ELN notebooks stylings) for choice panels in modal.

 ### version 2.31.0

 *Released*: 13 May 2021

 * Remove isSampleAliquotEnabled experimental flag
 * Allow QueryGridModel export to include extra columns
 * Allow QueryModel to export LABEL